 Potency: 15mg of broad spectrum hemp CBD per vegan softgel

-Unique, differentiating features for product: Vegan; Made with organically-grown hemp; Includes other plant material, like terpenes and flavonoids
+What we like: Vegan; Made with organically-grown hemp; Includes other plant material, like terpenes and flavonoids.

 Potency: 300mg of full spectrum CBD in a 2 fl oz. jar

-Unique, differentiating features for product: 100% natural; No pesticides; Made in the USA; Low THC
+What we like 100% natural; No pesticides; Made in the USA; Low THC.

 There are many different types of pain that someone can experience.
 Common forms of pain include:

 - Nociceptive pain: Occurs after exposure to certain stimuli like heat, cold, chemical irritants, or force.
-Chronic back pain may be a form of this type of pain, depending on the cause of the back pain.
+Chronic back pain may be a form of this type of pain, depending on the cause.

 - Inflammatory pain: Occurs because of activation of the immune system by an injury or infection.

 - Pathological pain: Includes neuropathic pain, or damage to the nervous system, as well as dysfunctional pain, which is pain occurring with no damage or inflammation.
-Examples of dysfunctional pain are the types of pain people experience with fibromyalgia, irritable bowel syndrome, and tension type headaches, for example.
+Examples of dysfunctional pain are the types of pain people experience with fibromyalgia, irritable bowel syndrome, and tension type headaches.

 CBD works in reducing pain through the endocannabinoid system, or ECS, which involves CBD binding to certain receptors.
 In particular, the receptor CB1, found in the central nervous system, helps mediate pain regulation and activation of it can result in inflammation and oxidative stress.
 On the other hand, the CB2 receptor, found mostly in the tissues and cells outside of the nervous system, can help slow down chronic inflammatory processes in the body.

-Therefore, when CBD binds to such receptors, it acts as an anti-inflammatory compound and such reduced inflammation can reduce pain.
+When CBD binds to these receptors it acts as an anti-inflammatory compound; this reduction in inflammation can help to reduce pain.